jsdelivr/globalping-cli/README.md

 #### Compare two targets

-Pass two targets separated by a comma to compare them from the same probes.
-A space after the comma is optional.
+Pass two targets separated by a comma or whitespace to compare them from the same probes.
 Comparisons accept exactly two distinct targets.
 Percent-encode a literal comma as `%2C`.

 ```bash
 globalping ping jsdelivr.com, cloudflare.com from Berlin --limit 2